mikaelbr/node-notifier/README.md

 var notifier = new WindowsToaster({
   withFallback: false, // Fallback to Growl or Balloons?
-  customPath: void 0 // Relative/Absolute path if you want to use your fork of SnoreToast.exe });
+  customPath: undefined // Relative/Absolute path if you want to use your fork of SnoreToast.exe });

 notifier.notify(
   {
-    title: void 0, // String.
+    title: undefined, // String.
 Required
-    message: void 0, // String.
+    message: undefined, // String.
 Required if remove is not defined
-    icon: void 0, // String.
+    icon: undefined, // String.
 Absolute path to Icon
     sound: false, // Bool | String (as defined by http://msdn.microsoft.com/en-us/library/windows/apps/hh761492.aspx)
-    id: void 0, // Number.
+    id: undefined, // Number.
 ID to use for closing notification.
-    appID: void 0, // String.
+    appID: undefined, // String.
 App.ID and app Name.
 Defaults to no value, causing SnoreToast text to be visible.
-    remove: void 0, // Number.
+    remove: undefined, // Number.
 Refer to previously created notification to close.
-    install: void 0 // String (path, application, app id).
+    install: undefined // String (path, application, app id).
 Creates a shortcut <path> in the start menu which point to the executable <application>, appID used for the notifications.
   },
   function(error, response) {
     console.log(response);